MalphasWats/swords/pages/classes.markdown

 Your faith in a deity or religion is the source of your power and drive.
 You may only use blunt weapons and cannot carry a shield.
 Your deity furnishes you with *Prayers*.

+A Cleric's primary attribute is *Wisdom*.
+Many of your Prayers gain bonuses equal to your Wisdom Class Bonus.

 Level 1 prayers cost 1 mana to cast.

 Roll **1d2** when you begin, you know that many prayers in addition to Cure Light Wounds.
 Roll on the table below to determine which other prayers you know.

+Each Level, you gain as many Prayers as your *Wisdom* class bonus dictates.

 [Cleric Detail](cleric.html)